H-2 Visa – Temporary or Seasonal Work Visa | H-2A and H-2B Visas

 The process varies based on whether the worker is agricultural or non-agricultural.
 The H-2A Visa is for agricultural workers while the H-2B Visa is for non-agricultural workers.
 The number of visas available under H-2 Temporary of Seasonal Work Visa category is limited and there are restrictions on what countries are allowed.
 Some workers will be able to apply to change their status once they move to the U.S.

 The process is very difficult for even experienced immigration attorneys, and there is high demand for visas under this category.
 Employers and workers must plan in advance to be able to receive visas.
 We can help you file the right forms at the right time and answer any questions you have.
-Call us today at 813-298-7222, email us by clicking here, or schedule an appointment by clicking here.
+Call us today at 813-298-7222, email us, fill our contact form, or schedule an appointment.